Table of Contents

 Know the Ingredients

 Bala Mula / Bala Mool / Bala Roots, are used in Ayurveda to impart Balya or strength.
 The roots have analgesic, aphrodisiac, demulcent, diuretic, nervine, rejuvenative, stimulant, tonic and vulnerary activities.
-Bala is given in treatment of TB, urinary conditions, sciatica, insanity, neuralgia and nerve inflammation, emaciation, muscular strength loss, exhaustion and sexual debility.
+Bala is given in the treatment of TB, urinary conditions, sciatica, insanity, neuralgia and nerve inflammation, emaciation, muscular strength loss, exhaustion and sexual debility.

 Ashwagandha / Indian ginseng / Indian winter cherry, refers to the roots of a medicinal plant Withania somnifera.
-It has antidepressant effect on central nervous system and stimulant effect on brain and reduces anxiety and stress.
+It has antidepressant effect on central nervous system and stimulant effect on the brain and reduces anxiety and stress.

 It is well known for its aphrodisiac property.
 As it is sedative and tonic, it helps in nervous weakness, fainting, giddiness and insomnia.
 It helps to gain weight and improves body immunity to keep away infections.
 It is used in debilitating diseases.
-Ashwagandha is main herb for male sexual disorders.
+Ashwagandha is the main herb for male sexual disorders.

 Eranda Mula refers to the roots of Ricinus communis.
-Eranda Mula is used in Ayurveda in treatment of Vata Roga, Amavata, inflammation, back pain, and abdominal diseases.
+Eranda Mula is used in Ayurveda in the treatment of Vata Roga, Amavata, inflammation, back pain, and abdominal diseases.

 Gokhru, Gokhura, Gokshuru, Gochurak, Trikantaka (Sanskrit), Caltrops, Puncture vine (English), Nerunchi Mul (Siddha) all are synonyms of Tribulus terrestris (Fam.
 Zygophyllaceae).
 It is cooling, diuretic, tonic and aphrodisiac.
 It improves muscle building, stamina and endurance.
 It has stimulative effect on the sexual system, increases libido and fertility and makes strong and healthy.

 Vidarikand (Pueraria tuberosa), Vidari, Bhumikushmand, Kandapalasha refers to the tuberous roots of Ipomea digitata.
 It is renowned rejuvenating tonic.
-It is sweet and nourishing.
+It is sweet and a nourishing.
 Vidari mainly works on plasma, blood, muscle, reproductive tissues / Dhatu.
-It is a Madhur Rasa and Madhur Vipaak medicinal herb and has anabolic effect on body.
+It is a Madhur Rasa and Madhur Vipaak medicinal herb and has anabolic effect on the body.

 In Ayurveda, Vidari is described as Balya (Strengthening), Brmhaniya (Weight-increasing), Stanyavardhana (Increases breast milk) Shukrala (Increases sperm count) and Rasayana (Rejuvenator).
 It is diuretic, nutritive, anabolic, galactagogue, alterative and aphrodisiac.